 - Preparation: 1.
 Activity Adapted from Project WET "The Incredible Journey".
 Set up nine stations in the classroom.
 Label the stations as follows: soil, clouds, animals, lake, groundwater, rivers, oceans, plants and glaciers. - 2.
-Create nine die (one for each station) with the labels on each side (See R1stations and die labels associated with the station). - 3.
+Create nine die (one for each station) with the labels on each side (See R1-Water Cycle Table). - 3.
 The day before you begin the lesson, use the formative assessment probe "Wet Jeans" from Uncovering Student Ideas in Science: 25 Formative Assessment Probes (Keeley, Eberle, and Farrin 2005):